XNicON/hassio-vlc/README.md

 # hassio-vlc
-Run a local instance VLC player for home assistant
+Run a local instance VLC player on Home Assistant Supervisord

+Use for local audio output: analog audio, Bluetooth Speaker